-The Aux relay can be set to operate in parallel to alarm relay, at pre-alarm level or on "dirty window warning".
+The Aux relay can be set to operate in parallel to the alarm relay, at pre-alarm level, when high IR or high UV energy is present or on "dirty window warning.

 3.8 Window Heater

 The detector is equipped with a heater to prevent condensation and icing on the window.
 If enabled, the heater is operated automatically depending on temperature.